 - One by an academic faculty member at Virginia Tech

-- One from an individual who has personal knowledge of the candidate's character and involvement (e.g.., administrator, supervisor, club advisor, etc.)
+- One from an individual who has personal knowledge of the candidate's character and involvements (e.g., administrator, supervisor, club advisor, etc.)

 For more information, contact email@example.com

-Submit combined PDF files of nomination form, resume and essay to firstname.lastname@example.org; reference letters by email to email@example.com, or by campus mail to Graduate School 0325, Attn: GSSO, in a sealed envelope.
+Submit combined PDF files of nomination form, resume and essay to firstname.lastname@example.org; reference letters by email to email@example.com, or by campus mail to Graduate School 0325, Attn: Graduate Award, in a sealed envelope.